 - Pressure on bowel, leading to constipation and bloating

 - Abnormally enlarged abdomen

 - The uterus might also increase in size and feel very tender to the touch.

 - Although the cause of adenomyosis is not known, there are some speculative theories about what might trigger this painful condition.

 - Some doctors believe procedures such as a cesarean section can promote the invasion of the endometrial cells into the uterine walls.

-- Adenomyosis lies within the development of the uterus during fetal development.
-This means that it would originate by the endometrial tissue being deposited into the uterine muscle while you are still a female fetus.
+- Adenomyosis begins during the development of the uterus during fetal development by the endometrial tissue being deposited into the uterine muscle while you are still a female fetus.

 - There is also speculation that adenomyosis is caused by uterine inflammation during childbirth.
-When a woman is postpartum, an inflammation of the uterine lining can occur.
+During the postpartum stage, an inflammation of the uterine lining can occur.
 This inflammation might break the normal boundaries of the cells within the uterine wall.

 - One aspect that doctors can agree on however is that the growth directly depends upon the production of estrogen.
 Women who have decreased estrogen production due to menopause will see the adenomyosis go away on its own.

 - Since the cause is not exactly known, it is also a little hard to narrow down all of the risk factors associated with the condition.
 Childbirth and prior uterine surgery are the only two risk factors associated with adenomyosis that are known at this time.
 Anytime you have a surgery on your uterus, you are at a higher risk for developing adenomyosis due to the possible break in the uterine wall.